DataCROP Maize Processing Engine Worker Deployment

 After completing the setup, follow these steps to configure your environment variables:

 1. In the Processing Engine Worker repository, edit its .env file and ensure that all necessary environment variables are set correctly for your deployment.
-Current values from maze-processing-engine-worker/.env are shown below; sensitive secrets are redacted—keep using the real values already present in your .env.
+Current values from maize-processing-engine-worker/.env are shown below; sensitive secrets are redacted—keep using the real values already present in your .env.

 # HOST || DC.C